• Creativity – how far can you take a trolley?

 I wanted to share a little story about this shoot because people are generally mixed up when it comes to creativity, and think of it as a thing we do, rather than something that’s a part of who we are.

 Back to the shoot.
 Of course there were lots of little problems to creatively overcome (like where could I shoot it, who could I shoot it with, how would I keep them safe or warm or invested, what would they wear, what would I do if it rained, would I need a bigger budget?).
-But for every shoot there’s always that one big whopper of a problem, and in this case it was pretty: isn’t this all just plain old stupid?!
+But for every shoot there’s always that one big whopper of a problem, and in this case it was pretty simple: isn’t this all just plain old stupid?!

 It’s frustrating when it feels like you’re in a creative hole, and it’s easy to think that you’d find the solution if only you could do this, or see it like that.
 But as a person whose creative chops are on the line for each and every job I do, I can vouch that that’s not the key.
 The key comes from what I said before: Creativity comes when you accept something unknown, as you would a friend.